 The entrance to the Phoenix Zoo is off Galvin Parkway in Papago Park, between McDowell and Van...
 Buren.

 From the north and northwest: Take I-17 South to I-10 East to the 202 East (Red Mountain Freeway).
 Exit at Priest Drive.
 Go north (left) on Priest, which becomes Galvin Parkway.
 Turn right at the first light north of Van Buren into the Phoenix Zoo parking lot.

 From Scottsdale: Take the 101 Loop South to 202 West (Red Mountain Freeway).
 Exit at Priest Drive.
 Go north (right) on Priest, which becomes Galvin Parkway.
 Turn right at the first light north of Van Buren into the Phoenix Zoo parking lot.

 From the south and west: Take I-10 toward Phoenix to the exit for 143 North (Hohokam Expressway).
 Take that to the 202 East, and exit at Priest Drive.
 Go north (left) on Priest, which becomes Galvin Parkway.
 Turn right at the first light north of Van Buren into the Phoenix Zoo parking lot.

 You can see this location marked on a Google map.
 From there you can zoom in and out, get driving directions if you need more specifics than mentioned above, and see what else is nearby.

 Phoenix Zoo By Public Transportation

-There is no Valley Metro Rail station within reasonable walking distance from Phoenix Zoo.
+There is no Valley Metro Rail station within a reasonable walking distance from Phoenix Zoo.
 You can take light rail to the Washington / Priest station and from there connect to the Route 1 Bus.
 Use the Valley Metro Trip Planner to figure out how long that will take.

 Parking is free at the Phoenix Zoo.
 Admission prices (August 2016):